 As Russia remains an important trade partner for Azerbaijan, Baku has developed its most significant trade partnership with the EU.
 Considering its options after Moscow's attack on Ukraine, and particularly after the EU Eastern Partnership Summit, in Riga, in May 2015, when Russia was openly hostile and the EU appeared unable to confront it, Azerbaijan decided not to pursue an Association Agreement or a DCFTA with Brussels.
 However, it also declined to join the Eurasian Economic Union.
 Azerbaijan's total non-oil exports amount to \$1.6 billion, of which less than 30% goes to CIS countries.
-Baku believes that these trade agreements can de decided on a bilateral basis, which makes it unnecessary to join a collective structure such as the EEU.100
+Baku believes that these trade agreements can de decided on a bilateral basis, which makes it unnecessary to join a collective structure such as the EEU.

 On the military front, while Baku continues military cooperation with Moscow, Russia's military presence in Azerbaijan ended in December 2012, when Baku demanded 40-times-higher lease payments from Moscow to host the Gabala radar station and Russia decided to close it instead.
 In 1993, Azerbaijan was the first former Soviet state to compel Russian troops to withdraw, except for the radar site.
 The Daryal-type radar station was built by the Soviet Union, in 1985, to monitor missile launches throughout the Middle East.
+Since 2002,

-Since 2002, Russia had been paying Azerbaijan \$7 million a year plus operational costs for the radar.
+Russia had been paying Azerbaijan \$7 million a year plus operational costs for the radar.
 But at the end of the ten-year contract, Baku reportedly demanded \$300 million a year for rent and other costs to continue hosting the station.
 In addition, Baku insisted that the majority of the 1,500 service personnel at the radar station to be Azerbaijani (1,000 of them were Russian) and demanded assistance from Moscow to eliminate the environmental damage from the operation of the radar.
-Negotiations continued for over a year, until Moscow gave up and announced it was shutting down the station.101
+Negotiations continued for over a year, until Moscow gave up and announced it was shutting down the station.

 Although the radar station was outdated and no longer had significant military value for Russia, it was politically critical for the Kremlin to maintain some kind of military presence on Azerbaijani territory.
 Compared to the Russian military bases in Armenia and the occupied Georgian territories of Abkhazia and South Ossetia, Azerbaijan is currently the only country in the South Caucasus where Russian soldiers are not present.
 In addition, Gabala served as an instrument for Russia in negotiating with other key players, such as the US and Iran.
 In 2007, President Putin offered US President Obama to jointly use the Gabala radar station as part of the planned US missile defense system, instead of basing components in Poland and the Czech Republic.
-102

 Some analysts argued that by kicking out the remaining Russian military presence, Azerbaijan also lost a tool to pressure the Kremlin for resolution of the Nagorno-Karabakh conflict.
-Others asserted that it has been actually the other way around-Moscow has been using the conflict in Nagorno-Karabakh in negotiations with Baku as leverage to extract concessions and receive beneficial contractual terms.
-Others are supported by the conflict of the conflict in Nagorno-Karabakh in negotiations with Baku as leverage to extract concessions and receive beneficial contractual terms.
+Others asserted that it has been actually the other way around-Moscow hasd been using the conflict in Nagorno-Karabakh in negotiations with Baku as leverage to extract concessions and receive beneficial contractual terms.